Your Sister's Sister

-Your Sister's Sister is a 2011 American comedy-drama film written and directed by Lynn Shelton and starring Emily Blunt, Rosemarie DeWitt, and Mark Duplass.
-The film premiered on September 11, 2011, at the Toronto International Film Festival, and was released in the United States on June 15, 2012.
+Your Sister's Sister is a 2011 American romantic comedy-drama film written and directed by Lynn Shelton.
+It stars Emily Blunt, Rosemarie DeWitt, and Mark Duplass.
+It follows a grieving man who, after his brother's death, accepts his best friend's offer to spend a weekend at her family's isolated cabin, where he runs into her half-sister.

+The film had its world premiere at the 36th Toronto International Film Festival on September 11, 2011, and was theatrically released in the United States on June 15, 2012, by IFC Films.
+It received positive reviews from critics, who particularly praised the performances of the cast.
+It won Best Ensemble Performance at the 22nd Gotham Independent Film Awards and DeWitt was nominated for Best Supporting Female at the 28th Independent Spirit Awards.

 Plot

 Jack is struggling emotionally a year after the death of his brother.
-His friend (and his brother's ex-girlfriend) Iris offers to let him stay at her father's isolated island cabin, to restore his spirits.
-Upon arrival, he finds Iris's sister Hannah, a lesbian who has recently broken up with her partner and is staying at the cabin without Iris's knowledge.
+His friend, Iris, who is also his brother's ex-girlfriend, offers to let him stay at her family's remote island retreat in the Pacific Northwest to restore his spirits.
+Upon arrival, he finds Iris's lesbian sister, Hannah, who has recently broken up with her partner and is staying there without Iris's knowledge.

 They talk and drink together, and end up sleeping together, using Hannah's condom.
 Iris arrives at the cabin unexpectedly the next morning, and Jack suggests that he and Hannah shouldn't tell her they slept together.
 Iris later tells her sister that she's fallen in love with Jack.

 The next day, Iris mentions that Hannah wants to have a baby.
 Jack examines the used condom, and finds Hannah had poked holes in it.
 Hannah confesses to Iris she slept with Jack.
 Iris confronts Jack about it, and Jack accuses Hannah of stealing his sperm.
 Hannah admits it, but says she would never have slept with Jack if she had known Iris was in love with him.
 Jack is stunned to hear Iris loves him, and Iris is stunned that Hannah told him.

 Later that night, Jack talks to Iris and apologizes.
 He reveals to Iris that he was only with Hannah because he can't be with her, which breaks Iris's heart because they could have avoided it all if only they had confessed their feelings towards each other sooner.
 Both Jack and Iris break down crying, and Jack leaves.
 Over the next day or so, the sisters gradually reconcile, with Iris offering to help Hannah to raise the child should she give birth.

 Eventually, Jack returns to the cabin and requites Iris's love, also offering to help Hannah to take care of her possible baby.
 The trio return to the city, and the final scene has Hannah taking a home pregnancy test with Iris and Jack joining her to see the result, which is not revealed.